 - Keeping trespassers off the property

 It is always up to you and the homeowner on what you agree on.
-In some houses you don’t have to do anything but to be present.
+In some houses, you don’t have to do anything but be present.
 Other places require a bit more effort.

 What’s in there for the Homeowner?

 Just in case you are still wondering why people would let strangers into their houses and live there.
 For free!

 Well, basically for the above-mentioned benefits that you will get.
 If they are away for a few days, weeks, or even months, they need someone to take care of their property and pets.
 Family and friends might live somewhere else or they have jobs and can’t stay in the house every day.